Nevenall/ghosting-the-edge/README.md

 ## Internal Links

-Inlcudes custom tweaks to convert internal links to .md files to .html files upon compile.
+Includes custom tweaks to convert internal links to .md files to .html files upon compile.

 ## Visual Studio Code Integration

 Includes vs code integration to execute Gulp tasks and a problem matcher for spell checking.

+This is very interesting.